Southeast Washington (Walla Walla area)

 • End of Life and Comfort Care: Patients may have up to four support persons in the room at a time like with any other patient, but there is no daily limit.
 Support persons my rotate throughout the day.

-Due to high volumes and waiting room space limitations, each patient may have one support person with them or in the waiting room during their surgical experience including at discharge to provide appropriate instructions.
+Each patient may have two support persons with them or in the waiting room during their surgical experience including at discharge to provide appropriate instructions.

 A patient waiting or admitted to the Emergency Department may have up to two support persons with them at a time.
 The support persons may switch out if needed.

 Patients may have two care partners/visitors in the exam room at one time.
 Adults may bring a child with them to an appointment if necessary.
-The child must be compliant with masking and accompany the adult at all times.
+The child must accompany the adult at all times.

 About the Author